Negligent Security Lawsuits: What duties do apartment complexes owe to tenants and guests?

 Prior criminal activity can put a landowner on notice of a dangerous condition.
 In some cases, property crimes can give notice to a landlord that crimes against its tenants are foreseeable.

 Under OCGA § 44-7-14 the landlord’s duty towards premises under the tenant’s exclusive possession and control, is simply to ensure that those premises are properly constructed and maintained.
 Thus, when the criminal attack occurs in areas which the landlord has relinquished control to a tenant he or she will generally not be found liable.
 However, the courts have found a landlord liable for injuries resulting from a criminal break-in where the landlord failed to install adequate locks on the doors to a tenant’s apartment when the landlord knew the locks were inadequate, and failed to replace the locks within a reasonable time because inadequate locks could foreseeably result in a break in.

 The field of premises liability can be confusing and difficult to navigate.
-At Shiver Hamilton LLC, our attorneys have successfully handled numerous premises liability cases and recovered millions of dollars in verdicts and settlements for our clients, including a $2.9 million settlement from an apartment complex for a victim of sexual assault.
+At Shiver Hamilton Campbell, our attorneys have successfully handled numerous premises liability cases and recovered millions of dollars in verdicts and settlements for our clients, including a $2.9 million settlement from an apartment complex for a victim of sexual assault.